User-LLM: Efficient LLM Contextualization with User Embeddings: Integration Approaches

 \section{Integration Approaches}

-We explored the integration of user embeddings and LLMs in \userllm through two approaches: \crossattention and \softprompt.
+As mentioned in \ref{subsec:performance-efficiency-comp}, we explored the integration of user embeddings and LLMs in \userllm through two approaches: \crossattention and \softprompt.
 In the cross-attention method, the output embeddings from the pretrained user encoder are cross-attended with the LLM's intermediate text representations, similar to how Flamingo~\cite{alayrac2022flamingo} works.
 On the other hand, the \softprompt approach leverages user embeddings from the pretrained encoder as a soft prompt for the LLM.
 This soft prompt is prepended to the regular text prompt embedding, providing additional context about the user's interests and preferences.
-For a comparison of \crossattention and \softprompt approaches, refer to Table~\ref{tab:pretrain-xatten-sp} and Table~\ref{tab:user-llm-train-strategy-xatten-sp}.